panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 const salary4: Salary = { monthly: 8000 } // Type error!
 ```

 The record type with union keys is equivalent to the regular object type.
-The record type provides the benefit of not repeating the value type like the regular object does:
+The record type has the benefit of not repeating the value type (like the regular object does):

 ```typescript
 type Salary = Record<'annual' | 'bonus', number>